 What is the Queensland Rural Generalist Pathway?

-The Queensland Rural Generalist Pathway, The Generalist Pathway for short, supports junior medical officers with fast-track training and development to become a Rural Generalist, or to go on to any other medical field.
+The Queensland Rural Generalist Pathway, The Generalist Pathway for short, supports junior medical officers with targeted training and development to become a Rural Generalist, or to go on to any other medical field.
 The Generalist Pathway is a highly respected, selective and flexible pathway that offers Australia’s most passionate and dedicated medical students the opportunity to explore a wide variety of clinical training and develop the advanced skill set required to support the health needs of rural communities.

 What does the Pathway offer?